thobiasn/steam-server-monitor/README.md

 ## About
 Simple game server monitor, for situations where you don't have a control panel.
 Monitor your steam game servers.
-Should not be used in production.
+Currently shows server status (up/down), server name, player count and ping.
+Should not be used in production, since each visit to the monitor performs request to the steam api.
+If you want to run this in a production environment you should define a global server update method, instead of updating on each request.

 ## Installation
 Add your servers to `config.py`